 The majority of 3PL companies transport goods between different cities, states, and even nations.
 As a result, they are required to follow the laws and ordinances of these various areas.
-Government regulations differ from one city or state to the next, and 3PL businesses must stay current and comply with all of these laws to continue operating successfully.
-As many 3PLs lack access to adequate human resources to manage and keep track of the changing and varying regulations, this is a difficult task.
+Government regulations differ from one city or state to the next, and 3PL fulfillment businesses must stay current and comply with all of these laws to continue operating successfully.
+As much 3PLs lack access to adequate human resources to manage and keep track of the changing and varying regulations, this is a difficult task.

 Concerns about how transportation affects the environment are becoming more widespread.
 Players in the industry are concerned about local and state regulations against idling and emission reduction.
 If businesses don’t find a cost-effective way to cooperate, following these regulations may end up costing them money.

 Meeting each client’s needs is a challenge many 3PL firms face because client requirements differ greatly from company to company.
 A major headache for 3PLs that haven’t kept up with technology is the growing customer demand for quick shipping and real-time visibility on delivery status.